Mayor of Milan

-The mayor of Milan (sindaco di Milano; Sindech de Milan) is the first citizen and head of the municipal government of the city of Milan, Lombardy, Italy.

-The current office holder is Giuseppe Sala, a centre-left independent who has been in charge since 2016 leading a progressive alliance composed by the Democratic Party, Green Europe and some civic lists.
-The last election took place in 2021.
+The mayor of Milan (sindaco di Milano; sindech de Milan) is the first citizen and head of the municipal government of the city of Milan in Lombardy, Italy.
+The incumbent mayor is Giuseppe Sala, a centre-left independent who won the 2016 Milan municipal election, leading a progressive alliance composed of the Democratic Party, Green Europe, and some civic lists.
+He won a second term after the 2021 Milan municipal election.